Chart Color Schemes

 Employment

-The area showed strong specialization in construction with an employment share of 1.4 times the regional level.
-Conversely, professional & technical services had lower representation at 6.6% compared to the regional average of 10.1%.
-The predominantly residential area appeared to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
-Over the 12 months to September 2025, employment increased by 1.2% while labour force increased by 2.1%, resulting in an unemployment rise of 0.9 percentage points.
-By comparison, Greater Melbourne recorded employment growth of 3.0%, labour force growth of 3.3%, with unemployment rising by 0.3 percentage points.
-Jobs and Skills Australia's national employment forecasts from May-25 offered further insight into potential future demand within Greenvale.
-These projections, covering five and ten-year periods, were mapped against the local employment profile to estimate growth patterns.
-National employment was forecast to expand by 6.6% over five years and 13.7% over ten years.
-However, growth rates differed significantly between industry sectors.
-Applying these industry-specific projections to Greenvale's employment mix suggested local employment should increase by 6.2% over five years and 12.8% over ten years.
-It is important to note that this was a simple weighting extrapolation for illustrative purposes and did not take into account localised population projections.
+The area has a significant employment specialization in construction, with an employment share 1.4 times the regional level.
+Conversely, professional & technical services show lower representation at 6.6% compared to the regional average of 10.1%.
+Limited local employment opportunities are indicated by the count of Census working population versus resident population.
+Over the 12 months to December 2025, labour force levels decreased by 0.6%, alongside a 0.4% employment decline, causing the unemployment rate to fall by 0.3 percentage points.
+In contrast, Greater Melbourne experienced employment growth of 2.4%.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Greenvale's employment mix suggests local employment should increase by 6.2% over five years and 12.8% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not account for localized population projections.

 Frequently Asked Questions - Employment